piedraj/instructions/TOP_XS.md

 # Credit

-This exercise has been developed by **Alicia Calderón**, based on a [CMS HEP tutorial](https://ippog-static.web.cern.ch/ippog-static/resources/2012/cms-hep-tutorial.html) by the International Particle Physics Outreach Group (IPPOG).
+This exercise has been developed by **Alicia Calderón** based on a [CMS HEP tutorial](https://ippog-static.web.cern.ch/ippog-static/resources/2012/cms-hep-tutorial.html) by the International Particle Physics Outreach Group (IPPOG).
 The data provided for the analysis is CMS [open data](https://opendata.cern.ch/).